openplanet-nl/nadeoapi-docs/docs/live/maps/uploaded.md

       required: false
 ---

-Gets a list of your uploaded maps, sorted by upload date.
+Gets a list of your authenticated account's uploaded maps, sorted by upload date.

 ---